 In France, scallops – a delicious seafood delicacy greatly appreciated by the French – are in full season.
 Scallops can be bought without their shells, but amateurs enjoy preparing them from start to finish.

-1. Hold the scallop with its rounded side down in the palm of your hand.
-Insert an oyster shucker between the shells close to the hinge
+Hold the scallop with its rounded side down in the palm of your hand.
+Insert an oyster shucker between the shells close to the hinge.

-4. Pull away the dark organs from the white adductor muscle and the orange coral with your fingers.
-Discard the dark organs; rinse scallop under cold running water.
+Pull away the dark organs from the white adductor muscle and the orange coral.
+Discard the dark organs; detach and discard the muscle that runs alongside.
+Rinse scallop under cold running water.

 Note: Scallops may or may not contain coral, depending on their origin and the season.

 This technique has been used in the following recipes:

 Foie gras is a jewel in the French culinary world’s crown.
 Eaten on special occasions, it is traditionally found at Christmas and New Year parties served either cold or hot depending on individual taste.